pip-services/pip-services-docs/content/en/toolkit/recipes/messaging/_index.md

 #### Receiving a message

-After sending the message, the listener receives it and the message receiver prints out the following text:
+After sending the message, the listener receives it and the message receiver prints the following text:

 ![figure 1](./figure1.png)